paleobiotechnology/EMN001_Paleofuran/05-results/README.md

     them using dRep dereplicate
   - `ASMB_oraltaxon_classification.tsv`: the overview of whether or not there was a close genome to the representative MAGs in the HOMD database and their respective evolutionary distance
+  - `ASMB_taxonomic_profiling_MAGs.tsv`: the overview of the taxonomic assignments of the representative MAGs against the GTDB and the SGB database

 3. `QUAL`: results related to the data quality